 - Directing families to educational materials and hospital-sponsored pediatric support groups

-Kristen Addessi is Pediatric Gastroenterology Patient Navigator who graduated from the College of Staten Island with a Bachelor of Arts in Psychology.
-Kristen has 5 years of experience working as an advocate for patients with various medical conditions.
-Kristen is presently collaborating with fellow CADC colleagues to develop our Transition Program for pediatric patients, which bridges them to adult care and teaches them how to advocate for their own health as they get older.
+Kristen Addessi, our Pediatric Gastroenterology Patient Navigator, has experience working as an advocate for patients with various medical conditions.
+She is collaborating with fellow CADC colleagues to develop our Transition Program for pediatric patients, which bridges them to adult care and teaches them how to advocate for their own health as they get older.

-- Pediatric sedation unit with state-of-the-art equipment designed specifically for children who require sedation for certain procedures
+- A pediatric sedation unit, with state-of-the-art equipment designed specifically for children who require sedation for certain procedures

 - Two fully-equipped procedure rooms designed with child-sized equipment

-- Cheerfully decorated pediatric waiting room and recovery area
+- A cheerfully decorated pediatric waiting room and recovery area

 - Facilities for family members to stay overnight with their child